 This small exploration in Vidisha’s one part was over in two hours and we headed towards the next part.
 On our list to explore Vidisha two more locations en route are Udaygiri caves and Bijamandal, but we left them for the next day and decided to fall back.
 The destination and visit of these two will be shared soon with you all.

-Till then, please like, share and comment, to let us know how are you all finding these articles.
-All your feedbacks are really important for us.
+Till then, please like, share, and comment, to let us know how are you all finding these articles.
+All your feedbacks are really important to us.